5 Ways to Handle a Hard Holiday

 4. Give back.

 Maybe this is the year you volunteer at the soup kitchen, or donate to your local food pantry.
-You could even fill a Grateful - Metal Serving Tray with homemade goodies and pass them out to nearby nursing homes, fire departments, police stations, schools and more!
+You could even fill a tray with homemade goodies and pass them out to nearby nursing homes, fire departments, police stations, schools and more!

 5. Nurture your relationships.